 EASE: You can have this on your dinner table in just under an hour!
 And you'll only need one pot for this quick dinner recipe, which makes cleaning up a cinch!

-MEAL PREP: This is one of those dishes that freeze well and gets even better a few days later!
+MEAL PREP: This is one dish that froze well and gets even better a few days later!
 Make a big batch in one cooking to enjoy up until winter.
-This dish is also an excellent recipe to use up leftover chicken and vegetables.
+This dish is also an excellent recipe for using up leftover chicken and vegetables.

 HEALTHY: It is gluten-free and packed with 2 types of protein sources that make it hearty and satisfying.
 It is also rich in fiber and antioxidants, making it a nutritious dish the whole family can enjoy.